 This is certainly a more elegant fix.
 However, one reason to worry about this way of capturing implicit bias discrimination is that we may then lose the distinction between direct and indirect discrimination.
 This is because in cases of indirect discrimination, the fact (for example) the agent is racialized black will also explain the differential treatment, but indirectly, via the proxy consideration that ends up yielding racial discrimination.
 To accommodate this, one could restrict explanatory reasons to those which are psychological: namely, those which feature in the agent's psychology, rather than those which have any explanatory role.
 Since (I assume) we should want to maintain the distinction between direct and indirect discrimination, and see discrimination due to implicit bias falling on the direct discrimination side of the distinction, this fix will have to be understood in this way to do the work required.

-There may be further reasons to object to these modified conditions, or to favour one over the other.
+There may be further reasons to object to these modified conditions, or to favor one over the other.
 The main concern here, though, is to demonstrate that attention to the research in social psychology has import for analyses of discrimination.
 If these analyses seek to capture such phenomena as discrimination due to implicit bias, then some revisions - of the sort proposed above - may be in order.

-3. Stereotype threat
+4. Stereotype threat